 TXP and #61 Rapid Polish Are Our Most Popular Rock Tumbler Polishes

 #61 Rapid polish is an aluminum oxide polish.
 Its particle size distribution centers at approximately 0.3 microns.

 Aluminum oxide has become the most popular polish for rock tumbling and most lapidary activities.
 Why?
 Two reasons: 1) aluminum oxide does a fantastic job at polishing agate, jasper, quartz, petrified wood and most of the other materials that are polished in a rock tumbler; and, 2) aluminum oxide polishes are inexpensive - they cost less than half as much as cerium and tin oxide - the other all-time favorite polishes.
 Aluminum oxide has a chemical composition of Al2O3 - the same as the mineral corundum.
 It also has a Mohs hardness of 9.

 TXP and #61 Rapid Polish are the two aluminum oxide polishes that we sell and the two that we use ourselves in all of our rock tumbling.

-TXP polish is an aluminum oxide powder with a particle size average of about 3 microns.
+TXP polish is an aluminum oxide powder with a particle size distribution that centers around 3 microns.

 What is TXP Polish?